cloud8421/today/README.md

                            deleting them from the Taskfile.

 Reporters:
-  today                    Generate a today message summary, including all
+  in                       Generate a today message summary, including all
                            pending and in progress tasks.
-Can filter by context with --include-context/-i or --exclude-context/-e). out-for-today            Generate a out for today message summary, including all in progress, done and cancelled tasks.
+Can filter by context with --include-context/-i or --exclude-context/-e). out                      Generate a out for today message summary, including all in progress, done and cancelled tasks.
 Can filter by context with --include-context/-i or
                            --exclude-context/-e).